 Your business has grown, but your processes haven’t evolved to accommodate it.
 So it’s time, perhaps, to consider a more dedicated and specialised way of managing your accounts such as professional accounting software.
 But how much money should you be spending to make it viable for your business?
 After all, you didn’t get to where you were today by wasting money.

 So let’s look at what you need from your software, and whether the benefits are going to be worth the investment.

 1. You need software that does the heavy lifting

 Even if you’re a sole trader, after a while Excel spreadsheets start to get unwieldy.
 The longer you’re in business the more customers and clients you’ll be dealing with and the harder it is to keep track.

 The busier you get, the more data entry you end up doing.
 You’re probably having to enter things in multiple locations, increasing your risk of error – and errors can be costly.

-Accounting software can link everything together, including syncing your bank feeds so you can virtually eliminate data entry.
+Accounting software for sole traders can link everything together, including syncing your bank feeds so you can virtually eliminate data entry.

 Take Paddi Roberts, a dance teacher and psychologist.
 Having various sources of income and using a range of providers created a lot of complexity for her business.
 Getting proper accounting software not only meant she could manage her finances more easily and more reliably, but it also gave her extra time back.
 Freed from accounting worries, she can now spend more time enjoying the outdoors and leisure activities.